-Snack
+Snack:

-Healthy snacks such as fresh fruits and vegetables will be readily available to the children.
-We will provide a midmorning snack that rotates weekly and is posted on our Menu bulletin board.
+Healthy snacks may include fresh fruits, vegetables, whole grains, and proteins and will be readily available to the children.
+We will provide a mid-morning snack that rotates weekly and is posted on our Menu bulletin board.
 Snack is cleaned up by 11:00 a.m. to ensure the children are hungry for lunch.
 An afternoon snack is also provided.
 After School Enrichment students receive a similar snack.

-Lunch
+Lunch: